ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 ### Winning conditions

 1. In the Qualifiers, players need to place in the top 64 seeded players in order to advance to later rounds.
-2. In other rounds (ie. from Play-offs to Grand Finals), a player needs to be the player with the higher cumulative score gap in the winning condition (see BRACKET STAGE INFORMATION, Match Protocol, 1.) to win the match.
+2. In other rounds (ie. from Play-offs to Grand Finals), a player needs to be the player with the higher cumulative score gap in the winning condition (see [bracket stage information, match protocol](#match-protocol), section 1) to win the match.
    - Note: for the Grand Finals match, the player that is coming from the winners bracket is required to win one match to win the tournament.
 The player coming from the losers bracket, however, needs to win 2 matches.
 In other words, when the first match is won, the bracket reset is initiated, and the player coming from the losers bracket must win again to win the tournament.
    - If neither player is present, the match will be nullified and the player who has the higher Priority Rating of the match's round wins by default.
 3. The weights for each round's Priority Rating are as follows: